 To protect ourselves and others from

-recommends wearing cloth face coverings out in public.
+COVID-19, the CDC recommends wearing cloth face coverings out in public.
 But what about children?
 Read on for answers to some frequently asked questions about cloth face coverings and children during the COVID-19 pandemic.

 Why are people wearing cloth face coverings right now?

 Since so many people who have COVID-19 don't have symptoms, wearing cloth face coverings reduces the chance of transmitting the virus through the spray of spit or respiratory droplets.
 This is especially true for when someone with COVID-19 comes within 6 feet of you, which is the range of transmitting infection through acts like sneezing or coughing.

 Yes.
 Cloth face coverings can be safely worn by all children 2 years of age and older, including the vast majority of children with special health conditions, with rare exception.

 not wear cloth face coverings, though, because of suffocation risk.
 Also, anyone unconscious or unable to remove a face covering on their own should not wear one.

 When do children need to wear cloth face coverings?

 Children age 2 and older should wear cloth face coverings when they are:

 In child care, at school & other group activities.
 Face coverings will be essential for children to safely return to school, child care, and other group settings.
 Cloth face coverings should also be worn during sports when not actively exercising.
 In addition to protecting the child, the use of cloth face coverings significantly reduces the spread of SARS-CoV-2, the virus that causes COVID-19, to other children and adults.